kmarkus/microblx/API_Changes.md

 /* new way */
 ubx_config_t blk_conf[] = {
 	{ .name="foo", .type_name="char", .data_len=32 }
 	{ NULL }
 };
 ```

-  if you didn't use this (probably true for most blocks), there's
+  if you didn't use this (probably the case for most blocks), there's
   nothing to change.

 ## v0.4.0